Idols South Africa: Controversy

 The show has gone through a lot of controversies since its first broadcast.

 In the first season, presenter Matthew Stewardson was replaced halfway through the show by Sami Sabiti.
 Soon after that, Stewardson checked himself into a drug rehabilitation centre.

 The outcome of Idols I was followed by a row of complaints about Heinz Winckler's victory, as many viewers saw the result as injustice and racially biased.

 Third season winner Karin Kortje was not so lucky in her personal life as her boyfriend was charged with robbery and murder just months after the show.
 Unlike other finalists of her season, Kortje was not invited to take part in the final of the following season.

 In the final showdown of the fifth season, there were problems with the voteline.
 This resulted in some of the votes that were sent before the cut-off time not being counted.
-The investigation hit the front page of The Times on 8 May 2009, and later in the day it was announced on the official Idols website that the recount had showed that Jason Hartman had received 200,000 more votes than Sasha-Lee Davids, who was originally declared as the winner in the grand finale, with 52.77% of the votes.
+The investigation hit the front page of The Times on 8 May 2009, and later in the day it was announced on the official Idols website that the recount showed that Jason Hartman had received 200,000 more votes than Sasha-Lee Davids, who was originally declared as the winner in the grand finale, with 52.77% of the votes.
 Four days later, Idols announced that, after discussions between M-Net and FremantleMedia (the format owners), Hartman and Davids were declared joint winners.
 They both received identical full prizes.
 This was the first time a win was shared on an Idols show.

 In the fifteenth season, top five contestant, Viggy Qwabe, withdrew from the competition shortly after her identical twin-sister, Virginia, failed to advance to the top five round.
 The twins' father alleged that the voting process was rigged.
 Reportedly, police had to be called to the scene backstage to intervene after some of the twins' family and fans threatened violence.
 The girls also didn't return for the finale as is usually done by the top ten contestants of each season.

 The seventeenth season saw judge Somizi Mhlongo being asked to step-aside by the show to deal with domestic abuse allegations against him by his husband Mohale Motaung.
 As a result, he only appeared in the first few episodes that were pre-recorded by the time the allegations surfaced.
 There was subsequently a ratings plunge for the show following his departure.